 1. Physical boundaries

-This is undoubtedly one of the most important types of personal boundaries that no one appreciates being violated.
-But how do you convey your physical boundaries to your partner without hurting their feelings or coming across as distant?
-Here are a few examples that will give you a sense of how to communicate personal boundaries without causing offense:
+Of the different types of personal boundaries, respect for physical space can be the most crucial for a lot of people.
+But how do you convey this to your partner without hurting their feelings or coming across as distant?
+Here are a few examples that will help you discuss your personal boundaries without causing offense: